07 February 2014

 In October 2010, Michael Wiemeler arrived from Fribourg to take up a 1 year postdoctoral position, funded by the Swiss National Science Foundation.
 He had previously completed a fascinating PhD thesis at Fribourg, on the extension of torus actions to non-abelian Lie groups; this made good contact with Gareth Williams's work on the discrete case.

-In the first half of 2012 Shintaro Kuroki and Soumen Sarkar made separate visits to Manchester en route from KAIST to elsewhere, and generated excellent discussions with Gareth, Nige, and local PhD students.By September 2013, further PhD students with toric interests had graduated, including Alastair Darby, Jerry Hopkinson, and Stephen Miller; Beverley O'Neill submitted her thesis, and Yumi Boote began to work on projects related to torus actions on certain symmetric squares.
+In the first half of 2012 Shintaro Kuroki and Soumen Sarkar made separate visits to Manchester en route from KAIST to elsewhere, and generated excellent discussions with Gareth, Nige, and local PhD students.By the end of 2013, further PhD students with toric interests had graduated, including Alastair Darby, Jerry Hopkinson, Stephen Miller, and Beverley O'Neill.
+During the autumn, Yumi Boote began her work on the orbifolds underlying symmetric squares of projective spaces, which admit torus actions that are less than half-dimensional.

 As the subject has grown, research teams have developed in an increasing number of locations.
 These include the following ... with apologies to those that I have inadvertantly omitted.
 Please email me to include your group!